dmcp718/ll-audit-trail-es-windows/README.md

 ## Accessing the Interface

 - **Kibana Dashboard**: http://localhost:5601
-  - Username: elastic
+  - Username and Password not enabled
-  - Password: changeme (default, can be changed in docker-compose.yml)
+  (default, can be changed in docker-compose.yml)

 ## Components